 Opening dates: weekends

 Vulkan Julemarked is an urban experience Christmas market.
-Located in the vibrant Vulkan neighbourhood, it focuses on local, smaller brands with interesting backgrounds and great quality.
+Located in the vibrant Vulkan neighborhood, it focuses on local, smaller brands with interesting backgrounds and great quality.

 # Christmas Market in Lavvos at Youngstorget